Scalable Polar Code Construction for Successive Cancellation List Decoding: A Graph Neural Network-Based Approach: Preliminaries

-Since the message passing update rules \eqref{eq:gnn_neighbor_agg_rule_hetero}-\eqref{eq:gnn_local_agg_rule_hetero} only operate on each node $u$'s local in-neighborhood and the same rule is applied to every node $u \in \cV$ in the graph, a \ac{gnn} defined in this way can be used directly on graphs of arbitrary sizes with arbitrary structures.
-The model complexity, on the other hand, only depends on the complexity of the $\mathrm{UP}$ and $\mathrm{AGG}$ functions, the number of iterations $M$, and the number of message types if the graph is heterogeneous, and is independent of the input graph size.
-More importantly, the local processing feature of \ac{gnn} models makes the generalization over graphs possible: a well-designed \ac{gnn} can be trained on small graphs and then be applied to significantly larger graphs with similar properties or local structures directly.
+\begin{remark} In the above three steps, the aggregators in steps 1 and 3 are permutation invariant operators such as summation or averaging of incoming messages.
+Only the update operator in step 2 includes trainable parameters, hence requires training.
+As can be seen, the model complexity, defined by the number of trainable parameters, is independent of the input graph size.
+More importantly, the local processing feature of the heterogeneous \ac{gnn} model makes the generalization over graphs possible: a well-designed heterogeneous \ac{gnn} model trained over small heterogeneous graphs thus directly applies to significantly larger graphs with similar properties, e.g., the same set of node types and edge types, and similar local structures around the nodes. \end{remark}